-- Baking: I realize baking overlaps into cooking, but there is something about the feel of bread dough in your hands.
-Or, grab a bowl and creaming the butter with sugar using a wooden spoon or a Danish whisk.
+- Baking: I realize baking overlaps with cooking, but there is something about the feel of bread dough in your hands.
+Or, grab a bowl and cream the butter with sugar using a wooden spoon or a Danish whisk.
 Then add the remainder of the ingredients.
-Then having the kids use two spoons to drop by teaspoonfuls on the greased cookie sheets.
+Then have the kids use two spoons to drop by teaspoonfuls on the greased cookie sheets.
 I feel like making some pumpkin cookies right now.
-My friend, Melissa Richardson taught me how to use this: Danish Dough Hand Whisk / Mixer 11″ I prefer the 11″ inch size because it fits inside a wide mouth quart jar and it’s easier for my hands to mix up cookies, brownies or muffins.
+My friend, Melissa Richardson taught me how to use this: Danish Dough Hand Whisk / Mixer 11″ I prefer the 11″ inch size because it fits inside a wide-mouth quart jar and it’s easier for my hands to mix up cookies, and brownies, or muffins.

 - Bartering: Bartering is great after emergencies or to trade teaching skills to one another.
 Store coffee and liquor because people will really want or need those items.
-I traded a few bread making classes for a brand new red KitchenAid stand mixer.
+I traded a few bread-making classes I taught for a brand-new red KitchenAid stand mixer.

 - Beekeeping: I follow a friend over in Colorado via FaceBook and watch her progress through the different steps of beekeeping.

-- Blacksmithing: I love going to places that how to do this, but I do not have horses, but I love watching this skill.
+- Blacksmithing: I love going to places that know how to do this, but I do not have horses, and I love watching this skill.

 - Building: Mark and my family have built out basements in so many houses, we have lost count.
-I am now going to have one of my son-in-laws build me two 3 bed bunk beds.
-Yay, we can then sleep six in the grandkids room!
+I am now going to have one of my sons-in-law build me two 3-bed bunk beds.
+Yay, we can then sleep six in the grandkid’s room!

 - Canning food: I’m so glad Mark and I took the Master Preserver Canning class here at the Utah State University extension service education center.
-I knew some of the articles I was reading on some websites were dead wrong and some foods that could not be safely canned.
+I knew some of the articles I was reading on some websites were dead wrong.
+They told me about canning some foods that I knew could not be safely canned.
 Yes, people will argue about it, but as one registered nurse said: “I hope they make it out of the ICU alive to tell about it.”

 - Cooking: I wrote this one because I feel like we need to bring back cooking from scratch.
-You know by grabbing something from the pantry and or refrigerator and throwing a dinner together quickly, and more healthy.
+You know by grabbing something from the pantry and/or refrigerator and throwing dinner together quickly, and healthier.

-- Dehydrating food: I love dehydrating food, although it does not have a long shelf life like commercially processed foods.
+- Dehydrating food: I love dehydrating food, although it doesn’t have a long shelf life like commercially processed foods.

 - Family meals together: I think eating meals together as a family is something that people are not doing as much anymore.
 Is life too busy, or are there too many lessons on the calendar?
 I don’t know.

-- First aid and medical care: I have neighbors on my street that call when they need a bandaid, cold medicine or Benedryl.
-Life is good if you have a good first aid kit if the pharmacies all shut down for days, weeks or months.
+- First aid and medical care: I have neighbors on my street that call when they need a bandaid, cold medicine, or Benadryl.
+Life is good if you have a good first aid kit if the pharmacies all shut down for days, weeks, or months.
 It’s the prepper in me, always be prepared.

 - Gardening: I wish more people would garden, there’s something really awesome about digging with your hands in the dirt, then watching the seeds sprout and picking the fresh fruits and garden veggies.
 Life is good!

-- Growing fruit trees: this is something we used to do, but our lot is so small, I’m hoping to trade or barter homemade bread for a small box of fresh fruit when out friends’ trees start to produce.
+- Growing fruit trees: this is something we used to do, but our lot is so small.
+I’m hoping to trade or barter homemade bread for a small box of fresh fruit when our friends’ trees start to produce.
 Yay!

 - Healing our bodies: I am big into this, but I do have Dr. Alton’s book: The Survival Medicine Handbook: A Guide for When Help is Not on the Way I love essential oils, but that’s about all I can say or the FDA may shut down my website, enough said.

-- Knitting: As I said above, this is an awesome skill, just think how we could use this with yarn that goes on sale, or better yet, we can buy the soft awesome yarn from Janet’s Timber Creek Farm above.
+- Knitting: As I said above, this is an awesome skill, just think about how we could use this with yarn that goes on sale.
+Or better yet, we can buy the soft awesome yarn from Janet’s Timber Creek Farm above.

 - Manners: I love hearing children say please and thank you.
 It’s hard when I see kids screaming back at their parents at the stores I frequent.
-It’s not often, but we do need to teach children to respect grown-ups, other people’s furniture, and school property.
+It doesn’t happen often, but we do need to teach children to respect grown-ups, other people’s furniture, and school property.

 - Raising animals: the only animals we can have where I live are two pets.
 I couldn’t kill a chicken or goat to eat it anyway, but I have wonderful friends that have the skill and knowledge to do this.

-- Repurposing old clothes: I love some of my grandkids, they buy clothes from the thrift stores and cut them down by sewing them to fit family members, if necessary.
+- Repurposing old clothes: I love that some of my grandkids buy clothes from thrift stores and cut them down by sewing them to fit family members, if necessary.

 - Sewing: this proud grandma loves hearing when her grandkids are learning to sew, woohoo!
 If you can take lessons from someone on how to sew, do it.
 My hands aren’t that great anymore, but I used to love sewing.
 I could sew anything, with or without a pattern.
-I realize it is not relaxing to some people, but it is to me.
+I realize it is not relaxing for some people, but it is for me.
 Having the right sewing machine makes all the difference.
-I learned on a Singer, then BabyLoc, and when my mom died I used some inheritance money to purchase a Bernina sewing machine I have always wanted.
+I learned on a Singer, then BabyLock, and when my mom died I used some inheritance money to purchase a Bernina sewing machine I have always wanted.
 Be sure and keep all your sewing machines, cleaned and oiled.
 Don’t forget to use good needles and thread, it makes all the difference in the world.
 And another thing to learn is mending clothes either with a sewing machine or with a needle and thread.

 - Sharing: I love sharing my talent for making bread with people.
 I love to share my time to show people how to organize just about everything in their homes, or garages.
 Sharing meals with the sick or elderly brings everyone joy and blessings.